ntk148v/til/kubernetes/README.md

 - It's an alternative to the exernal **LoadBalancer** and **NodePort**:
   - Ingress allows you to **easily expose services** that need to be accessible from **outside** to the **cluster**.
+  - Ingress builds on top of Kubernetes Services to provide load balancing at the application layer, mapping HTTP and HTTPS requests with particular domains or URLs to Kubernetes services.
+Ingress can also be used to terminate SSL / TLS before load balancing to the service.
+  - Unlike Kubernetes services, which are handled at the network layer (L3-L4), ingress load balancers operate at the application layer (L5-L7).
+Incoming connections are terminated at the load balancer so it can inspect the individual HTTP / HTTPS requests.
+The requests are then forwarded via separate connections from the load balancer to the chosen service backing pods.
+As a result, network policy applied to the backing pods can restrict access to only allow connections from the load balancer, but cannot restrict access to specific original clients.
 - With ingress you can run your own **Ingress Controller** (basically a load balancer) within the Kubernetes cluster.
 There are a default ingress controller avaiable, or you can write your own ingress controller.
 - For example, Nginx Ingress Controller.